-Laura and I were jogging and walking through Lyndhurst once in 2012 when we happened upon some flowers growing through someone's gate.
-One of us said, "They might be roses," and the phrase stuck
+My then-girlfriend and I were jogging and walking through Lyndhurst once in 2012 when we happened upon some flowers growing through someone's gate.
+One of us said, "They might be roses," and the phrase

-in my head: not so much about flowers, but about the idea that some things that hurt us now could be seen as lovely in hindsight, because of where they lead us or what the open us up to.
+stuck in my head: not so much about flowers, but about the idea that some things that hurt us now could be seen as lovely in hindsight, because of where they lead us or what they open us up to.
 I'd

-intended to write a NaNoWriMo novel with that name and concept, but didn't get far at all (though I may go back to it); however, I did eventually get around to finishing the song lyrics in 2016.
+intended to write a NaNoWriMo novel with that name and concept, but didn't get far at all (though I may go back to it); however, I did eventually get around to finishing the song lyrics and recording the

 I wrote this on my 30th birthday, after realizing there aren't a whole lot of good birthday songs out there.
 It's more about good friends than about birthdays, actually, and I dedicate it